mallithx/ytdl-telegram-bot/README.md

 ## Audio Downloader - Telegram Bot

-Python based Telegram Bot that serves audio files from several web sources e.g. YouTube and Soundcloud.
+Python based Telegram Bot that serves audio files from several web sources e.g. YouTube and SoundCloud.
 Uses **_youtube-dl_** and **_python-telegram-bot_**.
 In the future this Bot should be able to convert and cut the audio stream to a choosen format and length.